amanzi/ats/docs/documentation/source/input_spec/introduction.rst

   `"column:4-temperature`" is the temperature on the 4th domain of the domain set `"column`".

+Additionally, a variable name may include a **component name** and a **subfield name**, e.g. ROOT_NAME.COMPONENT_NAME.SUBFIELD_NAME.
+The component name refers to a component of the field, and typically is named according to the entity on which it is defined, e.g. `"cell`" or `"face`".
+The SUBFIELD_NAME refers to a name for each degree of freedom in the vector.
+Typically this is used for n-dimensional vector-valued fields such as velocity, where the names are e.g. `"x`", `"y`", and `"z`", or chemical specie names.
+If multiple degrees of freedom are needed but subfield names are not provided, they are assigned integer values indexing the degree of freedom.

 **Tags** indicate the use of a variable at a specific time in the discretized time interval.
 Default tags include `"current`" and `"next`" indicating the variable at the beginning and end of the